Log in

 I noticed things were changing.

-3 of my co-workers were laid off.
+3 of my co-workers in their 50s were laid off.

 Each person had been with the company for 15+ years.

-This feeling that..
+The feeling that..

 I was wasting my life.